pomerium/documentation/content/docs/learn-pomerium/advanced-routes.md

 :::

-## Advanced Route Configuration Settings
+## Advanced route configuration settings

 Pomerium provides route-level settings that allow you to customize how the proxy service handles requests.
 More advanced configurations allow identity header pass-through, path and prefix rewrites, and request and response header modifications.